willgrigg/majestic-lime-89e69/src/pages/products/earrings1.md

 id: '1'
 title: ' Fun and Flirty Earrings'
 description: >-
   These pink glitter hearts are sure to turn heads.
-Pair them with your favoruite frock and get to flirting!
+Pair them with your favorite frock and get to flirting!
 price: '10.00'
 order: 1
 featured: true